-An Ohio Mother Was on Her Way to Meet Her Divorce Attorney.
-Then, Someone Stabbed Her And Left Her To Die on the Street.
+An Ohio Mother Was Going to an Appointment with Her Divorce Attorney.
+Then, Someone Killed Her on the Street.

-An mother of four was on the way to meet her divorce attorney in Cleveland, Ohio.
-She never made it since someone stabbed her on the street and left her to die.
+A mother of four was on the way to meet her divorce attorney in Ohio.
+She never made it since someone stabbed her on the street and left her.

 A witness heard the victim say, “I’m dying.”

-Those were some of Aliza Sherman’s last words and they happened a decade ago.
-Today, police say her murder has become a cold case, though they still hope to make an arrest one day and are offering a record reward.
+Those were some of Aliza Sherman’s last words and they happened over a decade ago.

 On March 23, 2013, 53-year-old Sherman was heading to meet with her divorce attorney in downtown Cleveland, according to the Ohio Attorney General’s Office.
 While outside the building, she was stabbed 11 times and found on the sidewalk.